nmayorov/nmayorov.github.io/content/posts/nl_estimation_example/index.md

 # Model formulation

-As a dynamics system for variable $y$ I consider a nonlinear damped oscillator with an external force $a$:
+As a dynamic system for variable $y$ I consider a nonlinear damped oscillator with an external force $a$:
 $$
 \ddot{y} + 2 \eta \omega \dot{y} (1 + \xi \dot{y}^2) + \omega^2 \sin y = a
 $$